 I help my clients identify action steps and a realistic plan to create a clear and confident path forward that excites them about their future.

 That is when I decided something had to change.
 I had to face the fact that I needed to take responsibility for my own happiness.
+I needed to stop blaming my circumstances and take charge of my life.

 I also cut out a lot of things that were draining me or wasting my time.
 I focused less on relationships that didn’t serve me.
 I stopped investing time in trying to prove myself to others.
 I worked less.